mpandres/updevcamp/content/trackpost/15a-web1.md

 # Expectations/House Rules

-- Attend all sessions
+- Attend sessions
 - You will need to implement four projects by the end of the track
 - You are encouraged to bring your own device
 - If you're having any trouble, just contact any of the staff
 - If you think the track is too easy for you, just contact any of the staff
-- Have fun
+- Have fun!

 # HTML